mixelpixel/Lambda-University/BrownBag/readme.md

 ### What is philsophy?
   - some use the term to mean things like "how we'd like the world to be" or "a way of looking at things" and sometimes even just "...my opinion."
   - As such, the term is somewhat ambiguous.
-  - To avoid logcial pitfall when using ambiguous terms, I will be constraining my use of the term "philosophy" for the duration of this lecture.
+  - To avoid logcial pitfalls when using ambiguous terms, I will be constraining my use of the term "philosophy" for the duration of this lecture.
   - That use of the term will be in the sense of the translation from the original ancient Greek:

 ### "love of wisdom"